Indian cuisine: Beverages

-Non-alcoholic beverages
+Non-alcoholic

 Tea is a staple beverage throughout India, since the country is one of the largest producers of tea in the world.
-The most popular varieties of tea grown in India include Assam tea, Darjeeling tea and Nilgiri tea.
-It is prepared by boiling the tea leaves in a mix of water, milk, and spices such as cardamom, cloves, cinnamon, and ginger.
-In India, tea is often enjoyed with snacks like biscuits and pakoda.
+The most popular varieties of tea grown in India include Assam, Darjeeling, and Nilgiri.
+The popular spiced tea drink masala chai is prepared by boiling the tea leaves in a mix of water, milk, and spices such as cardamom, cloves, cinnamon, and ginger.
+In India, tea is often taken with snacks like biscuits and pakoras.

-Coffee is another popular beverage, but more popular in South India.
-Coffee is also cultivated in some parts of India.
-There are two varieties of coffee popular in India, which include Indian filter coffee and instant coffee.
+Coffee is cultivated in India, mainly in the southern states of Karnataka, Kerala, and Tamil Nadu.
+It is a popular beverage, especially in South India.
+Indian filter coffee, filter kaapi, is percolated with chicory to give a drink which is "hot, strong, sweet and topped with bubbly froth".

 Lassi is a traditional dahi (yogurt)-based drink in India.
-It is made by blending yogurt with water or milk and spices.
-Salted lassi is more common in villages of Punjab and in Porbandar, Gujarat.
-Traditional lassi is sometimes flavoured with ground roasted cumin.
-Lassi can also be flavoured with ingredients such as sugar, rose water, mango, lemon, strawberry, and saffron.
+It is made by blending yogurt with water or milk and spices such as cumin.
+It can equally be flavoured with sugar, rose water, mango, lemon, strawberry, and saffron.
+Chaas is another curd-based drink.

 Sharbat is a sweet cold beverage prepared from fruits or flower petals.
-It can be served in concentrate form and eaten with a spoon, or diluted with water to create a drink.
-Popular sharbats are made from plants such as rose, sandalwood, bel, gurhal (hibiscus), lemon, orange, pineapple, sarasaparilla and kokum, falsa (Grewia asiatica).
+It can be served in concentrated form and eaten with a spoon, or diluted with water to create a drink.
+Popular sharbats are made from plants such as rose, sandalwood, bel, gurhal (hibiscus), lemon, orange, pineapple, sarsaparilla and phalsa (Grewia asiatica).
 In Ayurveda, sharbats are believed to hold medicinal value.

-Thandai is a cold drink prepared with a mixture of almonds, fennel seeds, watermelon kernels, rose petals, pepper, poppy seeds, cardamom, saffron, milk and sugar.
-It is native to India and is often associated with the Maha Shivaratri and Holi or Holla mahalla festival.
-Sometimes bhaang (cannabis) is added to prepare special thandai.
+Thandai is a cold drink prepared with a mixture of almonds, fennel seeds, watermelon kernels, rose petals, pepper, poppy seeds, cannabis, cardamom, saffron, milk and sugar.
+It is native to India and is associated with the Holi festival.

-Other beverages include nimbu pani (lemonade), chaas, badam doodh (milk with nuts – mostly almonds – and cardamom), Aam panna, kokum sharbat, and coconut water.

-Modern carbonated cold drinks unique to southern India include beverages, such as panner soda or goli soda, a mixture of carbonated water, rose water, rose milk, and sugar, naranga soda, a mixture of carbonated water, salt and lemon juice, and nannari sarbath, a mixture with sarasaparilla.

-Sharbats with carbonated water are the most popular non-alcoholic beverages in Kerala and Tamil Nadu.
-Street shops in Central Kerala and Madurai region of Tamil Nadu are well known for these drinks which are also called kulukki sarbaths in Kerala.